Le Guet - The Lookout - Roquebrun

 - Electric Scooters.
 Electric powered scooters for guided local tours.

 - Pedalos.
-Can be rented by the hour on the river.
+Can be rented by the hour.

 Eating in Roquebrun

 Roquebrun has amazing facilities for a small village and you can eat out at a different place every night for a week.

 - Cave Saint Martin.on the Avenue du Roc l'Estang, with special bio wines and beers, black hams from Spain and amazing sardines.

 - The Bar offers a wide variety of snacks with unbeatable people watching facilities!

 - The Le Petit Nice which offers really good traditional French cuisine.